libp2p/interface-connection/README.md

 Set the local address used in the connection.
 It is obtained after running `identify`.

 `multiaddr` is the local peer [multiaddr](https://github.com/multiformats/multiaddr) used.

+#### Set peer info

+- `JavaScript` - `conn.setPeerInfo(remotePeerInfo)`

+Set a reference to the peerInfo, which contains information about the peer that this conn connects to.

+`remotePeerInfo` is a [PeerInfo](https://github.com/libp2p/js-peer-info) instance of the remote peer.

 #### Create a new stream